explorers-club/explorers-club/README.md

 ## Contributing

-[Join our Discord](https://discord.gg/PUHsGxqBKt) if you are interested in helping build, testing, or have feedback!
+[Join the Discord](https://discord.gg/PUHsGxqBKt) if you are interested in helping build, testing, or have feedback!